pa11y/pa11y.github.io/pages/contact.md

   - If you wish to discuss an issue before taking it public
   - If you need to report a violation of [our code of conduct][code-of-conduct]

-If you don't wish to contact an individual team member, you can reach us here:
+If you'd prefer not to contact an individual team member, you can contact the team here:

   - [Join us on Slack][pa11y-slack]
   - [@pa11yorg on Twitter][pa11y-twitter]